This article covers the current UK health and safety laws in detail and how we got here. Specially we cover;

 In Donoghue v Stevenson (1932) Lord Atkin attempted to lay down a general principle which would cover all the circumstanceswhere there could be liability for negligence.
-He said:

 The requirements that must now be satisfied before a duty of care is held to exist were established by Lord Bridge in Caparo Industries v Dickman (1990):

 - Foreseeability of the damage, i.e. whether a ‘reasonable person’ would have foreseen damage in the circumstances;

 - A sufficiently ‘proximate’ relationship between the parties (i.e. a neighbour relationship); and